-Avanos Pottery Town Avanos is situated on the highway that connects Nevşehir (17 km to the west) with Kayseri (65 km to the east).
-The road south, via Çavuşin (4,5 km), leads to Göreme (8 km).
-The most famous historical feature of Avanos, which is still relevant and very visible today, is its production of earthenware pottery.
-The ceramic trade in this district dates right back to the Hittites, with many different pottery factories in the area.
-It attracts visitors for its quaint old town with cobbled streets and views over the river.
-The first traces of human settlement in the area of Avanos have been found on the Zank Höyük mound, 4 km north-west outside Sarilar.
-This mound rises 30 meters above the surrounding plain and has a radius is 300 meters.
-The excavations at Zank Höyük unearthed Assyrian trade pottery from around 2000BC.
-The other researchers found more ancient ceramics dating back to the early Bronze Age.
-They also found Phrygian and Hellenistic period objects on the surface of the mound.
-Avanos is best known for its pottery, which involves artists using clay they gather from the nearby Kızılırmak River.
-The local tradition of crafting pottery with red clay has continued for thousands of years.
-While some historic buildings from the Ottoman period have been restored and given over to tourists, many others remain standing in total disrepair.
-One district of historic houses is located along Atatürk street, running parallel to the Kızılırmak River.
-A few miles from the town of Avanos, a small cave was carved into the rock called as Dereyamanli Church.
-Inside is a simple room adorned with geometric designs in red and one that looked like the Star of David.
-Perhaps it was used as both temple and synagogue at some point in time, but its true purpose remains unknown.
-Construction on this ancient church started more than 1500 years ago, likely during the 5th century AD.
-It's noteworthy for being the only rock-cut church located in Cappadocia that still has active religious services conducted within its walls.
+Avanos Pottery Town Avanos is located on the highway that connects Nevşehir, which is situated 17 km to the west, with Kayseri, located 65 km to the east.
+Going south, through Çavuşin (4.5 km), will lead you to Göreme (8 km).
+The production of earthenware pottery is the most famous historical feature of Avanos, and it is still very relevant and visible today.
+The ceramic trade in this district dates back to the time of the Hittites, and there are many pottery factories in the area.
+The quaint old town with its cobbled streets and views over the river attracts visitors.
+The first evidence of human settlement in the area of Avanos was found on the Zank Höyük mound, located 4 km northwest outside Sarilar.
+This mound rises 30 meters above the surrounding plain and has a radius of 300 meters.
+Excavations at Zank Höyük have uncovered Assyrian trade pottery dating back to around 2000 BC.
+Researchers have also found more ancient ceramics dating back to the early Bronze Age, as well as Phrygian and Hellenistic period objects on the surface of the mound.
+Avanos, a town located in central Turkey, has been known for its earthenware pottery for thousands of years.
+The local potters use the red clay found along the Kızılırmak River, which flows nearby.
+Many historic Ottoman-era buildings have been restored for tourists, but many others stand in disrepair.
+Along Atatürk street, parallel to the river, there is a district of these historic houses.
+A short distance from Avanos is Dereyamanli Church, a small cave church carved into the rock.
+Its simple room is adorned with red geometric designs, some of which resemble the Star of David.
+Though it is uncertain, the church may have served as both a temple and synagogue at some point.
+It is believed that construction on the church began over 1500 years ago in the 5th century AD.
+Today, it is the only rock-cut church in Cappadocia that still holds active religious services.